launchchicago/launchchicagostaging.github.io/program_pathways.md

 ![](../assets/img/LaunchPathways.drawio.png)

-The diagram above shows the progression as student goes through to achieve an iOS Apprentice Certification from Launch.
+The diagram above shows the progression a student goes through to achieve an iOS Apprentice Certification from Launch.

 1. Students, when starting the program should have some basic knowledge of block programming.
-If they don't the student will need to complete `Learn to Code 1` and `Learn to Code 2`from Apple Playgrounds, or equivalent.
+If they don't the student will need to complete
+   1. `Learn to Code 1` and
+   2. `Learn to Code 2`from Apple Playgrounds, or equivalent.
    This is done asynchronously by the student before starting the program.
 2. The main pathway goes from
    1.  `Programming Fundamentals in Swift` to
    2.  `App Dev with SwiftUI` and finally to